martin-sicho/genui-docker/README.md

 celery worker -c ${GENUI_CELERY_CONCURRENCY} -Q ${GENUI_CELERY_QUEUES} -E -A genui --loglevel=info --hostname ${GENUI_CELERY_NAME}@%h
 ```

-If you want to run this sensibly in production, you will probably want to consider [daemonization](https://docs.celeryproject.org/en/stable/userguide/daemonizing.html) of this service as well.
+If you want to run this in production, you might want to consider [daemonization](https://docs.celeryproject.org/en/stable/userguide/daemonizing.html) of this service.

 ## Environment Variables Reference